 Goal achievement or “effectiveness” should therefore be only one criterion alongside efficiency, impact, relevance, and sustainability according to which we evaluate public engagement.
 To improve evaluation practice and build a knowledge base of the benefits and risks of public engagement, funders and academic institutions should support researchers with teams of experienced external evaluators to accompany public engagement projects from the design phase onwards – if only on a sample of projects.
 While these evaluations should be independent, researchers and evaluators could work closely together to inform each other, and subsequently co-own the evaluation findings and publish them jointly to add to the body of public engagement knowledge.

 This post draws on the author’s co-authored paper, Translating antimicrobial resistance: a case study of context and consequences of antibiotic-related communication in three northern Thai villages, published in Palgrave Communications.
+An expanded and detailed version has been published in the journal Global Health Action.

 About the author